 - Hair loss in men and women

 - Sexual Health.
-The O-Shot ® for enhancement of the female orgasm.
+Platelet Rich Plasma injections for enhancement of the female orgasm.

-The O-Shot is a procedure branded by the Internal Medicine physician, Dr. Runels, who also coined the term “Vampire Facelift,” which was made famous by many celebrities.
-The concept of restoration and rejuvenation using PRP was applied to key structures of sexual genitalia, and the O-Shot became an empowering treatment for women who wanted better orgasms.
+PRP injections for sexual enhancement is a procedure branded by the Internal Medicine physician, Dr. Runels, who also coined the term “Vampire Facelift,” which was made famous by many celebrities.
+The concept of restoration and rejuvenation using PRP was applied to key structures of sexual genitalia, and the procedure became an empowering treatment for women who wanted better orgasms.
 While there are many important factors to be considered when discussing sexual dysfunction, including hormonal, physiological and psychological conditions, an otherwise healthy woman who simply wants to improve or enhance her sexual satisfaction without drugs, hormones or surgery now has an innovative and safe treatment option.

-Some medical conditions which can improve as a result of the O-Shot are:
+Some medical conditions which can improve as a result of PRP injections are:

 - Dyspareunia or inorgasm (pain with intercourse or inability to achieve orgasm)